aws-samples/accelerate-ipv6-adoption-on-aws-with-amazon-vpc-lattice/README.md

 ParameterKey=SSHClientIPv6,ParameterValue=2001:db8::1/128 \
 --capabilities CAPABILITY_NAMED_IAM
 ```
+Currently the instances do not have HTTPD automatically installed.
+After creating the stack, please log into the instances and install HTTPD.

 ## Cleanup
 Use this command to delete the stack and all the resources deployed by the stack: